New Zealand's Next Top Model season 1: Episode 13: The Girl Who Becomes New Zealand's Next Top Model

 The final two do a runway show in front of some of the best of the industry and are surprised to see some of the eliminated contestants who will walk the runway with them.
-During the runway, Laura does a small slip but recovers well and is complimented by the judges on this.
+During the runway, Laura has a small slip but recovers well and is complimented by the judges on this.

-The judges look over both girls portfolio's and overall improvement before the girls come back into the judging room and Christobelle is announced as New Zealand's Next Top Model.
+The judges look over both girls portfolios and overall improvement before the girls come back into the judging room and Christobelle is announced as New Zealand's Next Top Model.